qwergram/csa2vmss/README.md

 ## How to use this project

 ### Using the Prescript to prime the project

+Note: If you need to ever restart from scratch use the command ```prescript.cmd -clear```
+Note: Make sure that the directory name matches the role name defined in the .sln

 You will first need to use the pre-script to split the cloud app into seperate projects:

 ```prescript.cmd "C:\Path\To\Project" -open -cscopy```